sguiscardo/AddressBook-1/index.md

 #### Save, Load, and the URL it all goes to

 Before we start filling out the `save` and `load` functions there is one final property we need.
-For readability, we recommend creating this under the `loadContactsToDisk`function.
+For readability, we recommend creating this under the `loadContactsFromDisk`function.

 Define a `private` variable with the name `fileURL` that is of the type `URL` optional.
 This will be a `computed property`, which means the value will be the result of some computation.
 You define a computed property by opening a scope following the type.
 ``` swift